microsoft/FeatureManagement-Dotnet/README.md

 By default, the feature manager retrieves feature flag configuration from the "FeatureManagement" section of the .NET Core configuration data.
 If the "FeatureManagement" section does not exist, the configuration will be considered empty.

-You can also specify that feature flag configuration should be retrieved from a different configuration section by calling configuration.GetSection and passing in the name of the desired section.
+You can also specify that feature flag configuration should be retrieved from a different configuration section by passing the section to `AddFeatureManagement`.
 The following example tells the feature manager to read from a different section called "MyFeatureFlags" instead:

 ``` C#
 services.AddFeatureManagement(configuration.GetSection("MyFeatureFlags"));
 ```